boozallen/sdp-libraries/docs/concepts/unit-testing/writing-tests.md

 Now that you've laid the groundwork for your tests, it's time to write them.
 These are the "Feature Methods" because there should be one for each feature.
-Some of the things to write tests for are:
+Some things to write tests for are:

 * Things are built correctly (objects, string variables, maps, etc.)
 * Conditional Hierarchies function as expected
 * Variables get passed correctly
 * Things fail when they're supposed to

-Once you know the feature you're testing, like "Pipeline Fails When Config Is Undefined", write a feature method for it:
+Once you know the feature you're testing, like "Pipeline Fails When Config Is Undefined," write a feature method for it:

 ```groovy
 def "Pipeline Fails When Config Is Undefined" () {